santoshsmalagi/Developer-Essentials/DSA/DS.md

 * Purpose: Data types specify the permissible values and operations for a single piece of data.
 Data structures provide a framework for efficient storage, retrieval, and manipulation of collections of data.
 * Complexity: Data types are typically more fundamental and simpler concepts, while data structures are more complex and involve the arrangement and relationships of multiple data elements.
 * Implementation: Data types are often built-in features of programming languages, whereas data structures are typically implemented using combinations of data types and programming logic.

+## Variables vs Objects

+In programming, the terms "variable" and "object" are distinct but related concepts, especially in object-oriented programming languages.

+Variables:
+A variable is a named storage location in memory that holds a value or a reference to an object.
+It acts as a symbolic name for a piece of data, allowing you to store, retrieve, and manipulate that data within a program.
+Variables have a specific data type (e.g., integer, string, boolean), which determines the kind of values they can hold.
+Objects:
+An object is an instance of a class, representing a self-contained unit that encapsulates both data (attributes or properties) and behavior (methods or functions) that operate on that data.
+Objects are fundamental to object-oriented programming, enabling the modeling of real-world entities and their interactions.
+Key Differences:
+Nature:
+A variable is a name referencing a memory location, while an object is a distinct entity residing in memory, possessing both data and functionality.
+Purpose:
+Variables are used to store and manage data, including references to objects.
+Objects are used to represent complex entities with defined characteristics and behaviors.
+Relationship:
+In many object-oriented languages, a variable can hold a reference to an object, rather than directly containing the object itself.
+This means the variable points to where the object is located in memory.
+Scope:
+Variables have a defined scope within which they are accessible.
+Objects can exist independently of variables, though they are often accessed through variables.
+In essence, a variable is a label or a handle that allows you to interact with data, including complex data structures and instances of classes, which are known as objects.